mbingenheimer/ChineseBuddhism_SNA/README.md

 Unsure what to do with this?
 Try this [how-to](https://mbingenheimer.net/tools/socnet/how-to.html).

 <img alt="CB_HSNA_2020_04" style="padding:5;border-width:0" src="CB_HSNA_2020-04.jpg"/>

+## Citation
+If you are using this dataset please cite:
+Marcus Bingenheimer 'Social network data for the study of Chinese Buddhist history' Ver.YYYY-mm. [https://github.com/mbingenheimer/ChineseBuddhism_SNA](https://github.com/mbingenheimer/ChineseBuddhism_SNA).

 ## Articles
 For those interested in the structure of the Gaoseng zhuan data, and more information on how to use the dataset: